vangers-app/vss-fullscreen-game/README.md

 3. tsc will build js into **build** directory
 4. Run the game with following args `vangers -vss <path-to-build-directory>`

-**NOTE:** Vangers support hot-reload, to reload scrips press F8 when you on road.
+**NOTE:** Vangers support hot-reload, to reload scrips press F8 when you on a road.

 ## How to publish